MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricImageStoreContent.md

 ```

 ## DESCRIPTION
-The Get-ServiceFabricImageStoreContent cmdlet gets information about image store content being orgornized either within the given image store relative path or belong to the specified application type/version.
+The **Get-ServiceFabricImageStoreContent** cmdlet gets information about image store content being organized either within the given image store relative path or belong to the specified application type/version.

 ## EXAMPLES